-Cravath’s New York Office Moves to Two Manhattan West
+Cravath’s London Office Moves to 100 Cheapside

 Partner, Corporate

-Maya Rosenthal-Larrea (Sasha) focuses her practice on advising clients on the most significant intellectual property issues, including with respect to complex licensing and collaborations, patent and copyright licensing strategy, software and artificial intelligence.
+Maya Rosenthal-Larrea (Sasha) focuses her practice on advising clients on their most significant intellectual property issues, including with respect to complex licensing and collaborations, patent and copyright licensing strategy, software and artificial intelligence.
 She also handles the intellectual property, data privacy and broader technology aspects of major corporate transactions.
 Additionally, she regularly advises public company clients with respect to governance, public disclosure and other corporate matters.

 Ms. Rosenthal-Larrea’s clients have included ADT, Ahold Delhaize, Amazon, AmerisourceBergen, Aon, Bacardi, BAE Systems, BDT, Biogen, Brookfield, Centrica, Disney, IBM, Illumina, Johnson & Johnson, KION Group, Lindsay Goldberg, OMERS Private Equity, Oshkosh, Qualcomm, RELX, Robinhood, Unilever and Valvoline.